 - deep bath water - deep water can make some people feel worried.
 You can reassure them by making sure the bath water is shallow, or by setting up a bath seat for them to use

 - overhead showers - some people find the rush of water from an overhead shower frightening or disorientating.
 A hand-held shower may work better

 - self-consciousness - the person with dementia may find it embarrassing to be undressed in the presence of other people.
 One way to overcome this is to uncover only the part of their body that you are washing at the time, leaving the rest covered

 - isolation - some people may become anxious if they are left on their own and may want you to stay with them while they are washing

 - incontinence - this may be a sensitive issue for both of you.
-If the person has an accident, they may feel ashamed.
+If the person has an accident or continence problems, they may feel ashamed.
 They may refuse to admit that it has happened, or to wash afterwards.
 Try to be reassuring and adopt an approach that fits with the nature of your relationship with the person.
 A matter-of-fact approach, or gentle humour, often works well.